Case Study: Olamina Fund

 Fund Administration Services

-Broadstreet provides administrative services to impact funds like Olamina, drawing on our two decades of experience as a fund manager focused on economic development, racial and gender equity, small business growth and community revitalization.
+Broadstreet provides administrative services to impact funds like Olamina, drawing on our two decades of experience as an investor and fund manager focused on economic development, removing barriers to opportunity, small business growth and community revitalization.